verilator/verilator/docs/guide/languages.rst

 * net delays – they are ignored,
 * event controls at the top of the procedure,

-Forks cause this error as well, with the exception of:
+Forks cause this error as well, except:

 * forks with no statements,
 * :code:`fork..join` or :code:`fork..join_any` with one statement,
 * forks with :vlopt:`--bbox-unsup`.

-If neither :vlopt:`--timing` nor :vlopt:`--no-timing` is specified, all timing controls cause the :option:`NEEDTIMINGOPT` error, with the exception of event controls at the top of the process.
-Forks cause this error as well, with the exception of:
+If neither :vlopt:`--timing` nor :vlopt:`--no-timing` is specified, all timing controls cause the :option:`NEEDTIMINGOPT` error, except event controls at the top of the process.
+Forks cause this error as well, except:

 * forks with no statements,
 * :code:`fork..join` or :code:`fork..join_any` with one statement,